-Department of Aquaculture, Diponegoro University as publisher of Sains Akuakultur Tropis journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+Department of Aquaculture, Diponegoro University as the publisher of Sains Akuakultur Tropis journal, takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
 In addition, the Department of Aquaculture of Universitas Diponegoro and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Disclosure and conflicts of interest

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the author's express written consent.